bondii/Encyclopontus/README.md

 New to Tailwind?
 You're going to love it!
 Start reading here: [Tailwind CSS - Utility-First Fundamentals](https://tailwindcss.com/docs/utility-first)

-## HTMX
+## htmx

-HTMX allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, without having to write any JavaScript.
-To get started, familiarize yourself with the HTMX syntax and attributes through HTMX documentation:
+htmx allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, without having to write any JavaScript.
+To get started, familiarize yourself with the htmx syntax and attributes through htmx documentation:

 - [htmx in a Nutshell](https://htmx.org/docs/#introduction)
 - [htmx Reference](https://htmx.org/reference/)